shannonpowelson/global-meat-consumption-analysis/README.md

 ![alt text](https://github.com/shannonpowelson/global-meat-consumption-analysis/blob/main/least_and_most_consumption%20(3).png)

 In order to get a better idea of the trends, we graph the beef consumption over time for the three high meat consumption countries.

 ![alt text](https://github.com/shannonpowelson/global-meat-consumption-analysis/blob/main/most_consumption%20(3).png)

+This graph shows that beef consumption in Israel appears to be on an incline, Australia is on a decline, and the United States appears to be on a very slight decline.

 We also graph the beef consumption over time for the three low meat consumption countries.

 ![alt text](https://github.com/shannonpowelson/global-meat-consumption-analysis/blob/main/least_consumption%20(3).png)

+This graph shows that beef consumption in Mozambique is on an incline, Bangladesh is on a slight decline, and India appears to be constant for this year.

-We want to explore also explore the cardiovascular death rates.
+We want to explore also explore the cardiovascular disease death.
 Therefore, we graph the amount of deaths from cardiovascular disease over time per 100,000 people.
 We focused on the same six countries for comparison purposes.

 ![alt text](https://github.com/shannonpowelson/global-meat-consumption-analysis/blob/main/heart_death%20(2).png)

+Contrary to our expectations, the three low meat consumption countries have higher cardiovascular disease deaths.

 In order to get a better idea of the trends, we graph the cardiovascular disease deaths over time for the three high meat consumption countries.

 ![alt text](https://github.com/shannonpowelson/global-meat-consumption-analysis/blob/main/heart_death_high%20(1).png)

+This graph shows that the the cardiovascular disease deaths is decreasing for each of these countries.
+This is contradicts the study since Israel has a steep increase in meat consumption but also a steep decrease in cardiovascular deaths.

 We also graph the cardiovascular disease deaths over time for the three low meat consumption countries.

 ![alt text](https://github.com/shannonpowelson/global-meat-consumption-analysis/blob/main/heart_death_low%20(1).png)

+This graph shows that the cardiovascular disease deaths is decreasing for Mozambique and Bangladesh and slightly decreasing for India.
+This is contrary to the research study since Mozambique has a steep increase in beef consumption but also a steep decrease in cardiovascular disease deaths.

 Finally, to put the beef consumption trends into context, we graph poultry, sheep, pig, and beef consumption over time for one high meat consumption country (The United States) and one low meat consumption country (India).